fudgebucket27/LoopMintSharp/README.md

 You will also need to supply command line arguments via your IDE.

 # Video Tutorial for Version 2 and below
-Here is a video tutorial on how to use LoopMintSharp for single mint use on version 2 and below: https://www.youtube.com/watch?v=yYlaKdXIcuQ Thanks To @BimboSlice5 on Twitter!
+Here is a video tutorial on how to use LoopMintSharp v2 for single mint use on version 2 and below: https://www.youtube.com/watch?v=yYlaKdXIcuQ Thanks To @BimboSlice5 on Twitter!

+# Video Tutorial for Version 3 and above
+Here is a video tutorial on how to use LoopMintSharp v3 and above: https://www.youtube.com/watch?v=B6JnNo1WXyY